 - In other words, God deals with us individually.

 Illus - Good parents will do the same.
 Some children are soft and easily corrected while others are harder and slower to hear.

-- God uses the written word of God to give us a foundation on which to build our lives, but He then also takes the Holy Spirit and applies specific truths
+- God uses the written word of God to give us a foundation on which to build our lives, but He then also takes the Holy Spirit and applies specific truths to each person.

 - In verse 11, Jesus prayed that though they are in the world, they be kept in the Father’s name.